FabianDean/recime-flutter/README.md

 # ReciMe
 A "what's in your fridge" mobile app to make finding the perfect recipe a whole lot easier.

 ReciMe keeps the focus on the recipes.
-Not only can you search for recipes directly, but by providing a list of ingredients you have on hand, too!
+Not only can you search for recipes directly but by providing a list of ingredients you have on hand, too!

 Like recipes to keep track of your favorites.
 We'll save them in your profile for you, so you'll always have a way come back to them.